chrisammon3000/env2llm/README.md

 ## Contributing

-Contributions are welcome!
+This is a one-shot project made with Claude Code, contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License